-- Book far in advance for the best hotels on the Tulum beach.
+- Book far early for the best hotels on the Tulum beach.
 3 months in advance is good, 6 months better.

-- High season is December, January, February, July, and August when it’s even more important to find hotels early.
+- High season is January, February, July, August, and late December, when it’s even more important to find hotels early.

 - Tulum does not have any mega-resorts or all-inclusives.
-The places listed below are small boutique-style hotels with lots of character.
+The places listed below are small to medium-sized boutique-style hotels with lots of character.

 - My top tips for visiting Tulum are to eat some tacos al pastor and swim in a cenote.

 - The food in and around Tulum is amazing and one of the highlights of the town.
-These are my favorite restaurants.
+These are my favorite restaurants in Tulum.